CenterForOpenScience/modular-file-renderer/README.md

 invoke test
 ```

-### Known Issues
+### Known issues

 - Running `invoke install -d` with setuptools v31 or greater can break MFR.
 The symptom error message is: `"AttributeError: module 'mfr' has no attribute '__version__'".`  If you encounter this, you will need to remove the file
 `mfr-nspkg.pth` from your virtualenv directory, run `pip install setuptools==30.4.0`, then re-run `invoke install -d`.

 - The error `def create_default_context(purpose=ssl.Purpose.SERVER_AUTH, *, cafile=None, capath=None, cadata=None): SyntaxError: invalid syntax` can be fixed by restarting your virtual environment.
 The problem should not reoccur.